awsdocs/amazon-ec2-user-guide/doc_source/ec2-key-pairs.md

 Amazon EC2 stores the public key only, and you store the private key\.
 Anyone who possesses your private key can decrypt your login information, so it's important that you store your private keys in a secure place\.

 The keys that Amazon EC2 uses are 2048\-bit SSH\-2 RSA keys\.
-You can have up to five thousand key pairs per region\.
+You can have up to five thousand key pairs per Region\.

 **Launching and Connecting to Your Instance**
 When you launch an instance, you should specify the name of the key pair you plan to use to connect to the instance\.
 If you don't specify the name of an existing key pair when you launch an instance, you won't be able to connect to the instance\.
 When you connect to the instance, you must specify the private key that corresponds to the key pair you specified when you launched the instance\.